DevEnv-94/monitoring_project/README.md

       - targets: ['{{ansible_eth1.ipv4.address}}:4040']
 ```

-* All exporters on [node] instance connect with prometheus as Discovery target with file_sd_configs.
-More about it [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
-File of targets in json format you can find [here](https://github.com/DevEnv-94/monitoring_project/blob/master/prometheus/templates/nodes.json.j2).
+* Exporters on the [node] instance connect to Prometheus using file_sd_configs (discovery target).
+You can find more information about this [here](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#file_sd_config).
+The file of targets is in JSON format and can be found [here](https://github.com/DevEnv-94/monitoring_project/blob/master/prometheus/templates/nodes.json.j2).
 ```yaml
   - job_name: 'nodes'
     file_sd_configs: